NocturnalSolutions/KituraBook/7-templating.md

 ## Sanitation and Sanity

-In case you missed it, this book contains a section warning that many of the examples in this book contain security issues which are not fixed due to simplicity’s sake.
+In case you missed it, this book contains a section at the beginning warning that many of the examples in this book contain security issues which are not fixed due to simplicity’s sake.
 Well, let’s address that a bit now.

-The page for the `/hello` route in its current state has a cross-site scripting (XSS) vulnerability.
+The page for the “/hello” route in its current state has a cross-site scripting (XSS) vulnerability.
 It takes a value directly from the request URL and prints it back to the page.
 That means that the user could craft a naughty URL which contains some JavaScript code which then gets executed by a user’s browser.

-Try this out by going to `/hello/%3Cscript%3Ealert('oh%20no');%3C%2Fscript%3E`.
+Try this out by going to “/hello/%3Cscript%3Ealert('oh%20no');%3C%2Fscript%3E”.
 That last part is the URL-encoded equivalent of `<script>alert('oh no');</script>`.
 The resultant HTML code will contain:

 ```django
 <p>